ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 * Build and test our java code.
 We use maven to build and test our code.
-* We use [AWS SSM - parameter store]() to safely store our config files and certificates for the RPI.
+* We use [AWS SSM - parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to safely store our config files and certificates for the RPI.
 In step 2 and 3 we fetch those config files and secrets from the parameter store and store them locally for use later in the pipeline.
-* In order to control the alert light hooked up to our RPI we need to download the wiringPi library as we used that to communicate with our alert light.
+* In order to control the alert light hooked up to our RPI we need to download the [wiringPi library](http://wiringpi.com/) as we used that to communicate with our alert light.
-We stored this library in our releases S3 bucket.
+We stored this library in our release S3 bucket.
 * We have to register an ARM hardware emulator as our docker image has to be run in the pipeline to install additional software.
 Without the emulator our pipeline would just crash as azure devops would have no way to run the ARM7 docker image.
 * We build our docker image.